grannycart/bibliography/Criticality.md

   volume={28},
   year={2006},
   url={https://www.newyorker.com/magazine/2006/08/28/manifold-destiny},
-  comment={About the battle to solve the Poincare conjecture.
-The story of which bears an uncanny resemblance to the documentary King of Kong.
-Do nerds at all levels form the same bizarrely warped social hierarchies?},
+  comment={About the battle to solve the Poincare conjecture.},
   category = {Science, maths, nerds}
 }
 % See Wikipedia article for the controversy surrounding the story the article tells: \url{https://en.wikipedia.org/wiki/Manifold_Destiny}
+% The story bears an uncanny resemblance to the documentary King of Kong.
+Do nerds at all levels form the same bizarrely warped social hierarchies?
+% More bizarro nerd confrontational behavior in Chess: \url{https://www.nytimes.com/2022/12/04/business/chess-cheating-scandal-magnus-carlsen-hans-niemann.html}
+	% Not as perfect a mapping as King of Kong (in Chess, the nice guy is the established reigning champion and the dick is the upstart, but...)

 @article{dickeytime,
   Author={Dickey, Colin},